-This is a free public seminar introducing the concepts of Lean Commercialisation, which are based on Lean Startup and Customer Development.
-It targets innovation and R&D managers and their staff in organisations as well as startup founders, entrepreneurs and investors.
+This is a free public seminar introducing the concepts of Lean Business Exploration, which are based on Lean Startup and Customer Development.
+It targets executives, innovation and R&D managers, and their staff, as well as startup founders, entrepreneurs and investors.

-Bringing innovation to commercial success in startups or more mature organisations is extremely difficult and frequently fails.
-This is generally not because the innovation couldn’t be built into a product, service, or method but more usually because nobody cared enough to buy it, or it wasn’t financially viable.
+Bringing disruptive innovation to commercial success in startups or more mature organisations is extremely difficult and frequently fails.
+This is generally not because the innovation couldn’t be built into a product, service, or new business but more often because nobody cared enough to buy the product or service, or the business wasn’t viable.

 “A fantastic presentation today, really useful, accurate and thought provoking.”

 “It’s quite a radical way of thinking but absolutely rational, relevant & sensible … I am on board!”
 Tori Bowman, Snaptch.

 “Your presentation was excellent.
 It was thoughtful, passionate, and having a good tempo.”
 Vladimir Vassiliev